RichWK/newlistingspa/README.md

   * A few fields need the ability to specify a "note". (e.g. 'Age Type', 'Units in Development'.)
 Maybe this could be an icon which reveals details when tapped / on mouseover.
   * Area and subarea dropdowns don't yet contain the correct data
 * Refine the design
+  * Follow rebgv.org's style guidelines for branding
+  * Add our logo
   * Could look at SimpleTax for inspiration — they handle complex forms elegantly
   * New field types
     * Currency